aramhamidi/CarND-Behavioral-Cloning-P3/README.md

 # Behaviorial Cloning
 ## Project 3

-In this project, NVIDIA NW is reimplemented with some modifications to get the best accuracy.
+In this project 3 different models (LeNet, Nvidia and a basic model) are implemented and tested on the data set.
+NVIDIA NetWork is with some modifications is chosed to get the best accuracy.
 Model is trained on Amazon Web Service EC2 instance.

 ```python